rails-sqlserver/tiny_tds/README.md

 ## About Me

 My name is Ken Collins and I currently maintain the SQL Server adapter for ActiveRecord and wrote this library as my first cut into learning ruby C extensions.
-Hopefully it will help promote the power of ruby and the rails framework to those that have not yet discovered it.
+Hopefully it will help promote the power of ruby and the Rails framework to those that have not yet discovered it.
 My blog is http://metaskills.net and I can be found on twitter as @metaskills.
 Enjoy!

 ## Special Thanks